Universal relations for rotating Boson Stars: Introduction.

 Boson stars represent a hypothetical exotic type of compact stellar object that may be observed from the gravitational signal of coalescing binaries in current and future GW detectors.
 In this work we show that the moment of inertia $I$, the (dimensionless) angular momentum $\chi$ and the quadrupole moment $Q$ of rotating boson stars obey a universal relation, valid for a wide set of boson star models.
 Further, the obtained $I-\chi-Q~$ relation clearly differs from its famous neutron star counterpart, providing us with an unequivocal diagnostic tool to distinguish boson stars from ordinary compact stars or other celestial bodies in GW observations.
 Such universal (i.e. model-independent) relations also provide a useful tool to probe the strong gravity regime of general relativity and to constrain the equation of state of matter inside compact stars.

-\paragraph*{Introduction.---}
+\section{Introduction.}

-Boson stars (BSs) are localised solutions of a bosonic field theory (in the simplest case just a complex scalar $\Phi$) coupled to gravity (for reviews see \cite{Liebling:2012fv}, \cite{Lai:2004fw}, \cite{Schunck:2003kk}).
-After the first \textit{geons}, proposed by Wheeler \cite{PhysRev.97.511}, the original spherical scalar BS was introduced by Kaup \cite{PhysRev.172.1331}, Ruffini, Bonazzola and Pacini \cite{PhysRev.187.1767}, \cite{PhysRev.148.1269}.
-It is now well understood that properties of BSs strongly depend on the form of the bosonic Lagrangian, that is, on the form of the potential which encodes the self-interaction of the complex scalar.
-In fact, various kinds of potentials allowed to model a large range of astrophysical objects.
-E.g., there are BSs with properties very similar to neutron stars (NSs) or to black holes (so-called black-hole-mimickers \cite{PhysRevD.80.084023}).
-Some of them are even candidates for dark-matter galaxy halos \cite{Schunck:1998nq}.
+Boson stars (BSs) are localised solutions of a bosonic field theory (in the simplest case just a complex scalar $\Phi$) coupled to gravity (for reviews see \cite{Liebling:2012fv,Lai:2004fw,Schunck:2003kk}).
+After the first \textit{geons} proposed by Wheeler \cite{PhysRev.97.511}, the original spherical scalar BS was introduced by Kaup \cite{PhysRev.172.1331}, Ruffini, Bonazzola and Pacini \cite{PhysRev.187.1767,PhysRev.148.1269}.
+It is now well understood that properties of BSs strongly depend on the form of the Lagrangian, i.e., the potential which encodes the self-interaction of the complex scalar.
+Various kinds of potentials allowed to model a large range of astrophysical objects.
+E.g., there are BSs with properties very similar to neutron stars (NSs) or to black holes (BHs) (black-hole-mimickers \cite{PhysRevD.80.084023}).
+Some BSs are even candidates for dark-matter galaxy halos \cite{Schunck:1998nq}.

-In the last forty years, important BS generalizations have been discovered, see e.g., the vector scalar field solutions, called Proca stars \cite{Brito:2015pxa}.
-They have also been extended to generalized models of gravity which go beyond the usual Einstein theory, like Einstein-Gauss-Bonnet theory, scalar-tensor models \cite{PhysRevD.56.3478} or Palatini gravity \cite{Maso-Ferrando:2021ngp}.
+In the last forty years, important BS generalizations have been found like, e.g., the vector scalar field solutions, called Proca stars \cite{Brito:2015pxa}.
+They have also been extended to generalized models of gravity like Einstein-Gauss-Bonnet theory, scalar-tensor models \cite{PhysRevD.56.3478} or Palatini gravity \cite{Maso-Ferrando:2021ngp}.
+Further, the stability of such self gravitating scalar field solutions has been investigated, e.g., in \cite{Khlopov:1985jw, Sanchis-Gual:2019ljs, Sanchis-Gual:2021phr,Siemonsen:2020hcg,DiGiovanni:2020ror}.